Satori Cloud

 Share useful product information, guides, or technical notes during sales conversations.

-Public documentation
+Customer documentation

-Turn selected Confluence pages into public docs that external readers can access easily.
+Turn selected Confluence pages into a branded documentation site external readers can use easily.

 Why share Confluence pages this way?